ptitSeb/gl4es/USAGE.md

 ##### LIBGL_FASTMATH
 Hack: Activate some Fast Math in processor/coprocessor
  * 0 : Default, nothing special
- * 1 : On OpenPandora, activate "RunFast" on Cortex-A8 (mode default NaN, flush-to-zero)
-     : Not implemented on other platforms (will do nothing)
+ * 1 : On OpenPandora and CHIP, activate "RunFast" on Cortex-A8 (mode default NaN, flush-to-zero) : Not implemented on other platforms (will do nothing)

 ##### LIBGL_SILENTSTUB